bhavyaghai/Cascaded-Debiasing/README.md

 - Applying multiple interventions results in better overall fairness and lower utility than individual interventions on aggregate.
 - Adding more interventions do no always result in better fairness or worse utility.
 - The likelihood of achieving high performance (F1 Score) along with high fairness increases with larger number of interventions.
-- Fairness-enhancing interventions can often negatively impact different population groups, especially the privileged group.
+- Fairness-enhancing interventions can negatively impact different population groups, especially the privileged group.
 - This study also highlights the need for new fairness metrics that account for the impact on different population groups apart from just the disparity between groups.
 - We offer a list of combinations of interventions that perform best for different fairness and utility metrics to aid the design of fair ML pipelines.